-Meet Barbara Wilson, Founder of the Wilson Reading System®
+Meet Barbara Wilson, Author & Co-Founder of the Wilson Reading System®

 In 1988, Barbara Wilson and her husband published the first edition of the Wilson Reading System® (WRS) to help students who were unable to learn through other teaching strategies.
 Nearly thirty years later, Barbara and her team have certified approximately 25,000 teachers for WRS Level I — including one hundred percent of the faculty here at Churchill.